writings on math, logic, philosophy and art

 • Community represent the bias of thinking that all events must be causally connected with all other events and excludes everything what doesn’t fit in this picture as unreal.
 So without it, we can have a richer understanding of the events around us.

-• Necessity is the bias of establishing inexistent hierarchical connection between different bits of knowledge.
+• Necessity leads us to impose hierarchical relationships where none may exist.
 By abandoning the necessity for this hierarchy, we can put our preconceptions aside and see things more objectively.

-So, if you take understanding to mean having an unbiased view of what we perceive, one can even make the point that not only it is possible without the third categories, but that these categories cloud our understanding.
+So, if you take understanding to mean having an unbiased view of what we perceive, then one could argue that not only is understanding possible without these categories, but that these categories might actually cloud it.

 Universality and entropy